Royal Armouries Museum

 The galleries include:

-The Tournament Gallery
+The Tournament gallery

 The Tournament Gallery is a large gallery housed over two floors of the museum that features armour used in Tudor-era tournaments including lion armour and armour used by Holy Roman Emperor Maximilian I, Henry VIII and Sir Robert Dudley, 1st Earl of Leicester.
-Henry VIII’s armour and weapons on display include his foot combat armours, jousting lances and Henry VIII’s horned helmet.
+Henry VIII’s armour and weapons on display include his foot combat armour, jousting lances and Henry VIII’s horned helmet.

 It also features Tudor Power and Glory: The Field of Cloth of Gold, a new display that tells the story of one of the Tudor era’s most spectacular events.

-The War Gallery
+The War gallery

 The War Gallery has exhibits of weapons and armour designed for wartime use dating from ancient Greece to the 20th century.
 Exhibits include: